Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 As an example, in the United States, the word "Jewish" is included in 3.2 times more Google searches than "Mormon" [@SDV2015].
 This does not mean that the Jewish population is 3.2 times larger than the Mormon population.
-Another possible explanation is that Jewish people use the Internet in higher proportions or have more questions that require using the word "Jewish."
+Other possible explanations could that Jewish people use the Internet in higher proportions, have more questions that require using the word "Jewish", or there could be more searches for "Jewish food" food than "Mormon food."
 Thus Google search data are more useful for relative comparisons than for estimating absolute levels.

 ---